Merkur Bank: Business clients

 The MERKUR PRIVATBANK focuses on the financing of medium-sized companies, property developers and leasing refinancing, as well as the provision of business accounts.

 Deposit guarantee

-For the MERKUR PRIVATBANK KGaA, the legal deposit guarantee of up to 100,000 euros per person is covered by the Entschädigungseinrichtung deutscher Banken GmbH, EdB (compensatory fund of German banks).
+For the MERKUR PRIVATBANK KGaA, the legal deposit guarantee of up to 100,000 euros per person is covered by the Entschädigungseinrichtung deutscher Banken (compensatory fund of German banks).

 In addition to this the bank is a member of the deposit guarantee fund of the Association of German Banks.
 The fund secures deposits of natural persons and private charities which exceed 100,000 euros, per person an amount of up to 20 percent of the liable equity of the respective bank.
 In the case of the MERKUR PRIVATBANK KGaA the backup line amounts to 22 million euros per customer.

 Core banking system

 The MERKUR PRIVATBANK is connected to the cooperative computer centre of Fiducia & GAD IT in Karlsruhe and uses their banking software agree21.